Let's see how to include metadata, such as received time, sender, subject, etc. in your parsed data and which metadata is available in Parseur.

 OriginalDocument: the name, content type, file size and download URL of the original document.

 LastReply: the content of the last reply in the email chain (in plain text).
-Note: this field is limited to English text replies and is currently tested on the following email platforms: Yahoo, iCloud, Gmail, Outlook.com, iOS Mail, Apple Mail, Microsoft Outlook (Windows & Mac), and Mozilla Thunderbird.
+Note: this field is limited to English text replies without forward heads, and is currently tested on the following email platforms: Yahoo, iCloud, Gmail, Outlook.com, iOS Mail, Apple Mail, Microsoft Outlook (Windows & Mac), and Mozilla Thunderbird.
 Parseur makes a “best attempt” to parse all inbound replies.
 We also cannot parse HTML email parts of replies to populate this field — it will only be applicable when there is a plain text email part in the reply.

 Attachments: a list of all documents attached to the email along with the URLs to retrieve them.